 Fraud prevention methods nonprofits can implement

 Con artists are becoming sneakier and more tech savvy all the time.
 Therefore, no system is 100% foolproof.
-Just look at this list of fifteen companies that have fallen victim to data breaches for evidence of that.
 That said, with Qgiv’s fraud prevention measures and nonprofits implementing rigorous donor data security standards, we can put up some serious defense against hackers and card testers.
 Here’s what nonprofits can do to prevent fraud.

 Actively monitor transactions for unusual activity

 Qgiv designed its fraud prevention methods to prevent false positives.
 That means card testers may make some unusual transactions before the system blocks their access and auto-enables CAPTCHA on the form.
 If you see strange donations (usually in small donation amounts with weird addresses or donor names) reach out to us and let us know.
 This clues us in to potential card testers much earlier and we can intervene sooner to stop them.